vipulgupta2048/firedocs/api-app/Impressions/Headers.md

 # Headers

 ## Overview
 Request headers are typically used for authentication and to provide information about the body of the request.
-The authentication headers could be anything from basic auth credentials to an API key or a token for OAuth2 security.
+They represent the metadata associated with API requests and responses.

-API Headers contain information regarding the request made to the API.
-Typically being used for authentication, specifying body type and tracking issues.
-HTTP Headers represent the metadata associated with API requests and responses.
-Headers carry information for:
+The `Headers` pass information regarding authentication, specify body type and track issues.
+These can be needed for:

 - Request and Response Body
 - Request Authorization